The Powers of God’s Holy Spirit

 And probably most importantly; Remember the purpose that God’s Breath is to serve in us.

-It should never be used to glorify us or to make us rich, because it comes from God and it should glorify God.
+It should never be used to glorify us or to make us rich,

 It doesn’t prove who or what we are, but the power and glory of God.